AchiyaAvrahamof/myauction-client/README.md

 ## Running the project <a name="run"></a>
--In the project directory, you can run:
+   In the project directory, you can run:
     1.Clone the repo.
 2.Run npm install.
 3.run `npm start`
 1.Clone the server repo.